Leonardo-Boss/suckless-site/st.suckless.org/patches/copyurl.md

 Description
 -----------

-Select and copy the last URL displayed with MOD+l.
+Select and copy the last URL displayed with Mod1+l.
 Multiple invocations cycle through the available URLs.

 Notes